Framing Lattices and Flow Polytopes: Background and terminology

 For (iii), we let $y \in R_1\cap R_2$ such that $y\notin P_v$.
 Note that $R_1$ and $R_2$ must be coherent at $y$, as otherwise $R_1vR_2$ and $R_2vR_1$ would be incoherent at $y$, which is not possible by (ii).
 Hence we have (iii). \end{proof}

-The following proposition characterizes precisely the condition under which a route in a maximal clique can be replaced by another route to form an adjacent maximal clique in a framing triangulation.
+The following proposition characterizes precisely the condition under which a route in a maximal clique can be replaced by another route to form an adjacent maximal clique in a framed triangulation.

 \begin{definition} Let $R_1<_v^{\cw} R_2$ be incoherent routes at a vertex $v$.
 We say that a route~$R$ is \defn{weakly in between $R_1$ and $R_2$ at $v$} if \begin{itemize} \item[(i)] $R_1v \leq_{\scrI (v)} Rv\leq_{\scrI (v)} R_2v$ and $vR_2 \leq_{\scrO (v)} vR \leq_{\scrO (v)} vR_1$. \end{itemize} Furthermore, $R$ is \defn{in between $R_1$ and $R_2$ at $v$} if one of the following conditions holds. \begin{itemize} \item[(i)] $R_1v <_{\scrI (v)} Rv <_{\scrI (v)} R_2v$ and $vR_2 \leq_{\scrO (v)} vR \leq_{\scrO (v)} vR_1$; or \item[(ii)] $R_1v \leq_{\scrI (v)} Rv \leq_{\scrI (v)} R_2v$ and $vR_2 <_{\scrO (v)} vR <_{\scrO (v)} vR_1$. \end{itemize} \end{definition}